EtashGuha/asst4-trainium2/README.md

 For the correctness test, we use two types of images.
 The first type is a small image with dimensions of 32×16.
 The second type is a large image with dimensions of 224×224, which exceeds the capacity of the SBUF and cannot fit within it.

 For the performance test, we evaluate the performance under different configurations: with and without maxpool, and using float16 versus float32 precision.
 We will compare the performance of your program with the reference solution.

-You will pass the test if your p99 latency is within 150% of the reference latency.
+We have two versions of reference solutions, main and optimized.
+You will be granted 95% of the performance points if your p99 latency is within 120% of the main reference latency.
+You will be granted all of the performance points if it is within 120% of our optimized reference latency.

+There is only one performance threshold set for the EC part, which is 120% of the reference latency.

 **Write Up: 40 Points**
   - Part 1 Questions: 30 Points